pszemraj/confectionary/README.md

 # PDF Confectionary :cupcake:

+> Do you work in the NLP domain and find that your end users/clients are not thrilled by receiving a ton of .txt files with your amazing results?
+Look no further, you are at the right place!

 PDF Confectionary is a tool for quickly creating templated PDFs from text files using [FPDF2](https://pyfpdf.github.io/fpdf2/index.html).
 Go create some *sweet* PDFs.

 ## About